MGM Resorts (MGM)

 Competitors in the casino and hospitality industry include Caesars Entertainment (NASDAQ:CZR), Las Vegas Sands (NYSE:LVS), and Wynn Resorts (NASDAQ:WYNN).

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-MGM Resorts’s annualized revenue growth of 10.1% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+MGM Resorts’s recent performance shows its demand has slowed as its annualized revenue growth of 6% over the last two years was below its five-year trend.
 Note that COVID hurt MGM Resorts’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
-MGM Resorts Year-On-Year Revenue Growth

-This quarter, MGM Resorts reported a rather uninspiring 2.4% year-on-year revenue decline to $4.28 billion of revenue, in line with Wall Street’s estimates.
+This quarter, MGM Resorts grew its revenue by 1.6% year on year, and its $4.25 billion of revenue was in line with Wall Street’s estimates.

 Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.

 6. Operating Margin